[Moderate revision–posted 3/16/26 (replaces 12/9/21 edition)]

 (1) Container and Storage Requirements

+All hazardous waste shall be stored properly inside the designated Satellite Accumulation Area (SAA) that has been assigned and approved by EHS.
 Proper containers for accumulating and storing hazardous waste must be provided by the person who generates the waste.
 Usually, the best containers for hazardous waste are the original containers of that material.
-Other containers, such as 5-gallon carboys, are acceptable if the container and any residue left inside are compatible with the waste.
+Other containers, such as five-gallon carboys, are acceptable if the container and any residue left inside are compatible with the waste.
 Acids and corrosives should not be stored in metal containers.
-Contact EH&S for any questions on container compatibility.
+Contact EHS for any questions on container compatibility.

 All containers must have tight-fitting lids.
-Unacceptable containers will not be picked up by EH&S personnel, and it will be the responsibility of the generator to transfer the material to another container or to provide a proper lid for the container.
-All lids must be securely fastened when transfer operation or collection is being done.
-Prior to accumulating any waste, a proper EH&S label must be placed on the container.
+Unacceptable containers will not be picked up by EHS personnel, and it will be the responsibility of the generator to transfer the material to another container or to provide a proper lid for the container.
+All lids must be securely fastened during the transfer operation or collection.
+Prior to accumulating any waste, a proper EHS label must be placed on the container.
 Consult section 4.a.(2) for instructions.

 Waste that is collected must not be stored near or above drains, sinks, or any area where a spill or leak would contaminate any soils of outside areas.
 Waste containers should be stored in proper areas that are protected from weather, excessive heat, or areas that pose a fire hazard.
-No more than 55 gallons of hazardous waste or 1 quart or 1 kilogram of acutely hazardous waste may be stored in any accumulation area outside of EH&S waste management unit at any time.
-It is the waste generator's responsibility to call EH&S for waste pickups if the container is full.
+No more than 55 gallons of hazardous waste or one quart or one kilogram of acutely hazardous waste may be stored in any accumulation area outside of EHS waste management unit at any time.
+It is the waste generators responsibility to call EHS for waste pickups if the container is full.

 (2) Labels